tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client MUST replace the original "key_share" extension with one containing only a new KeyShareEntry for the group indicated in the selected_group field of the triggering HelloRetryRequest.

+In a ServerHello message, the "extension_data" field of this extension contains a KeyShareServerHello value:

+%%% Key Exchange Messages
+       struct {
+           KeyShareEntry server_share;
+       } KeyShareServerHello;

+server_share
+: A single KeyShareEntry value that is in the same group as one of the client's shares.
+{:br}

 If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry in the ServerHello.
 This value MUST be in the same group